bclarkson-code/Tricycle/README.md

 # Tricycle
-> She don't go fast but she do be goin'
+> It don't go fast but it do be goin'

 Ever wanted to learn how a deep learning framework *actually* works under the hood?
 Tricycle might be for you.